tbang618/RustGuides/Rustlings/Rustlings2.md

 // age == 3.5
 ```

+In the above, `(name, age)` is the **pattern** used to match the onto the tuple.
-### 6. Indexing
+### 6. Indexing Arrays and Tuples
 Elements in an array or tuple may also be accessed by indexing.
-Indexing for a tuple is different from that of indexing for an array.
+The syntax for indexing a tuple is different from that of indexing for an array:

 - For an array: `someArray[<index>]`.
 - For a tuple: `someTuple.<index>`.